cacasares/cse15l-lab-reports/index.md

-This quarter and beyond, I will strive to grow a healthier mindset and gain confidence in myself ! #Growth #CHaracterDevelopmentArc
+This quarter and beyond, I will strive to grow a healthier mindset and gain confidence in myself ! #Growth #CharacterDevelopmentArc #Slay